velzenor/winkemmpy/README.md

 ## Description

-A pythonic way to make self-contained no-dependency keyboard macro programs.
+A pythonic way to make self-contained low-dependency keyboard macro programs.

-In essence, WinKeMMPy allows you to write a keyboard macro in Python and export it as a batch file that can be run on desktop Windows with (essentially) no dependencies.
+In essence, WinKeMMPy allows you to write a keyboard macro in Python and export it as a batch file that can be run on desktop Windows with (virtually) no dependencies.

 Caveat: The exported bat file uses Powershell to implement the keyboard simulation.
 All Windows versions since Windows 7 have Powershell installed by default.
-So as long as Powershell is not be disabled or uninstalled on the system, the macro should work.
+So as long as Powershell is not disabled or uninstalled on the system, the bat file should run correctly.

 ## Usage Examples
 ### Basic